 - E-tier: These Pokémon are prohibitively bad, having poor stats, typing, and movepools.
 They should be replaced as soon as possible, and players should avoid using them, even in situations where they have a type advantage.
 These Pokémon will not be found on effective Nuzlocke teams.

 That concludes the Red and Blue Nuzlocke tier list!
 Do you agree with our rankings?
 Tier lists aren’t an exact science, so share your thoughts with us and others in the comments!
-If you enjoy tier lists, check out the others we’ve done, including Platinum, Emerald, and FireRed/LeafGreen.
+If you enjoy tier lists, head over to our Nuzlocke tier lists index and check out the others we’ve done, including Platinum, Emerald, and FireRed/LeafGreen.

 Head over to our Guides and Articles section for more tier lists, guides, rankings, and more!